akashvadgasiya18/Task-1/README.md

 ### User Registration

 1. Navigate to the registration page.
-2. Fill in the required fields (e.g., email, password).
+2. Fill in the required fields (e.g.,username email, password, gender, mobile number etc.).
 3. Click the **Register** button.
 4. A verification email with an OTP will be sent to the provided email address.